 In any other environment, I might take one look at the thinly-sliced gray chunks of boiled buffalo tongue on the plate and politely decline.

 But I’m a guest on the Blackfeet reservation in northern Montana, and this meal has been prepared for us by Mary Ellen, a gentle soul who radiates sweetness and wisdom.
 Her enthusiasm for life and for her culture is obvious, and she has boiled this buffalo tongue for more than two hours in preparation for our lunch.

 So of course I’m going to dig in.
 I munch on a few small pieces.
 The tongue is a little chewy, with a mild flavor.
 It’s not a texture I’m used to, but it’s not off-putting.
-I imagine it would grow on me if I ate it frequently.
+I imagine it could grow on me if I ate it frequently.

-Alger Swingley, whose Blackfeet Outfitters company set up this cultural tour (disclaimer: I attended for free as a guest of Glacier Country Tourism), explains that buffalo tongue has always been considered a delicacy.
+Alger Swingley, whose Blackfeet Outfitters company set up this cultural tour (disclaimer: I attended as a guest of Glacier Country Tourism), explains that buffalo tongue has always been considered a delicacy.
 The best way to eat it, he notes, is with a side of mustard and onions.
 He devours his serving, while I continue nibbling at mine, washing it down with mint tea.

 The buffalo tongue is part of a beautiful lunch spread prepared by Mary Ellen, and I’m honored to be part of it with a few other visitors and a handful of locals from the Blackfeet reservation hosting us.
-More familiar items on the menu for today include potatoes, corn, buffalo and wild rice soup, and a cake with chokecherry sauce.
+More familiar items on the menu for today include potatoes, corn, buffalo and wild rice soup, and a cake with chokecherry (not huckleberry) sauce.